 - 10. Regulation of Gene expression in prokaryotes and eukaryotes: Positive and negative regulation. lac-, ara-, his- and trp- operon regulation; antitermination, global regulatory responses; Regulation of gene expression in eukaryotes: Transcriptional, translational and processing level control mechanisms. - 11.
-DNA- transposable elements- types of transposable elements, its importance in variation and evolution.
+DNA- transposable elements types of transposable elements, its importance in variation and evolution.
 Possible origin of virus, Oncogenes.

-Biology Delhi

-2. Plant Biochemistry and Hans, Walter Held Oxford, NY
+1. Advanced Molecular Biology H.S.
+Bhamrah Viva Books, Pvt.
+Ltd., New Delhi 2.
+Plant Biochemistry and Molecular Biology Hans, Walter Held Oxford, NY 3.
+Molecular Cell Biology H.S.

-Molecular Biology

-3. Molecular Cell Biology H.S.
 Bramrah Anmol Publications Pvt.

-Ltd., New Delhi

-4. Molecular Biology of the Watson, Baker, Bell, Gann, Pearson Education Pvt.
-Ltd.,

-Gene Levine, Losick New Delhi

-5. Apoptosis and Cancer John A. Hickman & Humana Press, NJ

-chemotherapy Caroline Dive

-6. Molecular Modelling Principles and Application, Longmann, England

-Andrew R. Leach

-7. PCR 3 Practical Approach, C. Oxford, NY

-Simon Herrington & John

-O'Leary

-8. Essential Molecular A Practical Approach, T.A.
-Oxford, NY

-Biology Brown

-9. Cell & Molecular Concepts & Experiments NY

-Biology Gerald Karp, John Wiley &

-Sons

-10. .
-Gene Vlll Benjamin Lemin Oxford University Press
+Ltd., New Delhi 4.
+Molecular Biology of the Gene Watson, Baker, Bell, Gann, Levine, Losick Pearson Education Pvt.
+Ltd., New Delhi 5.
+Apoptosis and Cancer chemotherapy John A. Hickman & Caroline Dive Humana Press, NJ 6.
+Molecular Modelling Principles and Application, Andrew R. Leach Longmann, England 7.
+PCR 3 Practical Approach, C. Simon Herrington & John O'Leary Oxford, NY 8.
+Essential Molecular Biology A Practical Approach, T.A.
+Brown Oxford, NY 9.
+Cell & Molecular Biology Concepts & Experiments Gerald Karp, John Wiley & Sons NY 10.
+Gene VIII Benjamin Lemin Oxford University Press

-BT 203 MATHEMATICS, COMPUTER SCIENCE AND BIOINFORMATICS
+BT 203 MATHEMATICS, COMPUTER SCIENCE, BIOINFORMATICS & RESEARCH METHODOLOGY

-- To understand the essential mathematics needed in Biology learning. - To basic computational analysis and its applications - To make the students understand what is Bioinformatics and Computational Biology-To make them aware the application of various computational tools in Bioinformatics and related subjects. - To introduce to the world of various databases and its importance in biological research.
+- To give an introduction to basic computational analysis and its applications - To make the students understand what is Bioinformatics and Computational Biology-To make them aware the application of various computational tools in Bioinformatics and related subjects. - To introduce to the world of various databases and its importance in biological research. - Enable students to conduct scientific research. and also to analyze data and communicate the results in an appropriate fashion

-- The introductory mathematics is aimed to understand elementary mathematics needed for study of Biochemistry, biophysics, statistics and genetics. - The course explains the applications of computer in biotechnology and statistical analysis of experimental data. - The course gives an introduction on the origin and evolution of Bioinformatics and its importance in Biotechnology, Genomics and Proteomics. - Various methods of genome analysis and proteome analysis is also described. - It gives an outline on the various bioinformatics and computational tools used in analyzing protein, gene and genome data bases.
+- The course explains the applications of computer in biotechnology and statistical analysis of experimental data and also basic research methodology adopted. - The course gives an introduction on the origin and evolution of Bioinformatics and its importance in Biotechnology, Genomics and Proteomics. - Various methods of genome analysis and proteome analysis is also described. - It gives an outline on the various bioinformatics and computational tools used in analyzing protein, gene and genome data bases.